-When the defense settled in, it appeared Young and Texas were coming undone.
+When the defense settled in, it appeared Young and Texas were coming

-After OSU tied the game at 10, Texas' ensuing possession ended when Young an interception to Hawk. threw Pressured by defensive end Mike Kudla, Young threw the ball right to the OSU linebacker, who returned it 24 yards to the UT 18 field goal from Huston.
-On the second play of the Longhorns' next possession, Richardson forced a fumble by running back Selvin Young and Hawk was there for the recovery at the Texas 30.
-Another field goal gave the Buckeyes a 16-10 lead.
+After OSU tied the game at 10, Texas' ensuing possession ended when Young threw an interception to Hawk.
+Pressured by defensive end Mike Kudla, Young threw the ball right to the OSU linebacker, who returned it 24 yards to the UT 18 field goal from Huston.
+On the second play of the Longhorns' next possession.
+Richardson forced a fumble by running back Selvin Young and Hawk was there for the recovery at the Texas 30.
+Another field goal gave the Buckeyes a 16-10

 "I would have liked to take my inter-ception back for a touchdown," Hawk said.
-"That would have helped us out a lot.
+"That would have helped us out a by Carpenter.
+"I think we had a good rhythm going, especially getting those turnovers and getting pressure on Vince Young," Salley said.
+"That helped us out a lot.